 Financial Ombudsman Service

-An Ombudsman Services is generally delivered nationally and by a private sector ombudsman scheme.
-In respect to the Financial Ombudsman service in the UK, it was established in 2000, and given statutory powers in 2001 by the Financial Services and Markets Act 2000.
+The Financial Ombudsman Service in the UK was established in 2000 and given statutory powers in 2001 by the Financial Services and Markets Act 2000.
 The Ombudsman Service was set up by law and to be an independent public body and its job is to resolve disputes between consumers and businesses - fairly, reasonably, quickly and informally.
-What FOS Claims is at the heart of their service is fairness.
-Further FOS boasts that they independently help settle and or resolve complaints some companies refer to them.
+What FOS claims is at the heart of their service is fairness.
+FOS also boasts that they independently help settle and or resolve complaints some companies refer to them.
 To be granted assistance by FOS, the company must be signed up to the scheme.

-The Service FOS delivers is free for all consumers, which is great on the face of it, however increasing concerns are being levelled by the legal profession as FOS tends to delay matters unfairly, which obstructs justice and fails to deliver advice and ruling in respect to many cases, which are clearly unfair.
+The service that the FOS delivers is free for all consumers, which is great on the face of it, however increasing concerns are being levelled by the legal profession as FOS tends to delay matters unfairly, which obstructs justice and fails to deliver advice and ruling in respect to many cases, which are clearly unfair.

-When considering Timeshare matters there are very few working the problem and if the statement from their staff are to be believed, there are 6 staff dealing with thousands and thousands of timeshare cases.
-Some have described FOS and morphing into a well of nothingness and many claims go in but very little come back out.
+When considering timeshare matters there are very few working the problem and if the statement from their staff are to be believed, there are 6 staff dealing with thousands and thousands of timeshare cases.
+Some have described FOS and morphing into a well of nothingness and many claims go in but very little comes back out.

-In the past there was a respected service however, after the influx of claims surround timeshare loans payments on credit cards and other explosive financial mis selling scandal’s, the service appears to be breaking apart at the seams.
+In the past there was a respected service however, after the influx of claims surrounding timeshare loans payments on credit cards and other explosive financial misselling scandals, the service appears to be breaking apart at the seams.

-FOS claims that 90% of the disputes it handles are resolved and settled early and at informal stages and without the intervention of an Ombudsman, however this is contested by the legal profession.
-In 2018 a survey was carried out and found that 95% of cases delivered to FOS were not meaningfully settled or discusses despite over 12 months passing by.
+FOS claims that 90% of the disputes it handles are resolved and settled early, at informal stages and without the intervention of an Ombudsman, however this is contested by the legal profession.
+In 2018 a survey was carried out and found that 95% of cases delivered to FOS were not meaningfully settled or discussed despite over 12 months passing by.
 Accordingly, consumers are in for a quick refusal or a very long wait to receive what they seek to suggest is fairness.

 FOS infers that the Ombudsman's decision is the final stage of the Financial Ombudsman Service's process and if a consumer’s complaint accepts a final decision, it is binding on both parties and enforceable in court.

 That again all sounds interesting, however after a considerable wait, many will become more anxious, needy for a resolution and an end to the heartache.
-Therefore, a significant number will be encouraged to Kowtow the offer regardless of it derisory nature as the alternative is to embark on another adventure via the courts.
-Many are asking is this fair?
+Therefore, a significant number will be encouraged to kowtow the offer regardless of it derisory nature as the alternative is to embark on another adventure via the courts.
+Many are asking whether this is fair.

-FOS claim that, independent commentators generally recommend that consumers should use their service rather than the courts as the outcome of court cases can be unexpected, disappointing and costly.
+FOS claim that independent commentators generally recommend consumers use their service rather than the courts, as the outcome of court cases can be unexpected, disappointing and costly.

 The difficulty in winning a judicial review is that the Financial Services and Markets Act 2000 which led to the establishment of the Financial Ombudsman Service requires the ombudsman to make decisions "by reference to what is, in the opinion of the ombudsman, fair and reasonable in all the circumstances of the case".